-Born and raised in Moscow, Russia, she immigrated to the U.S. with her family over 20 years ago, settling just north of Chicago.
-Tatyana, an engineer by trade, has never imagined that one day her works would have universal appeal and touch hearts of so many who see them.
-She only discovered strong desire to draw, and begun her journey to mastery less than 6 years ago (2010), completing over 400 works since.
-Her artist Facebook page has over 20,000 fans and growing fast.
+Born and raised in Moscow, capital of the former Soviet Union (now Russia), Tatyana Mark (originally Markovtsev) immigrated to the U.S. with her family almost 30 years ago, settling just north of Chicago.
+An engineer by trade, she has never imagined that one day her works would find universal appeal and touch the hearts of tens of thousands of people from over 150 countries, who visit her website, social media pages and go to see her works at the international art shows.
+Being a self-taught artist, she only discovered strong desire to draw and started her journey to mastery in her late 50s, completing over 500 works since.

 Tatyana masterfully uses India ink on cold press paper and acrylic paint on canvas, as well as mixed media, digital and vector art to make her creations.
 Since debuting with her first solo show at Chicago’s Edge Gallery in 2012, Tatyana has participated in numerous domestic and international exhibitions and art fairs, became a 3-time finalist and award recipient at the major international artist competition, illustrated over 20 books published in different languages, decorated several commercial spaces and cafes with her art (in Chicagoland & Paris), and developed logotype and label for a US-based Sake brand.
 She continues to inspire many artists to re-create her signature lines in their own style, such as glasswork, mosaic, jewelry, sculpture, body art, and even culinary creations.